lawderp/100-days-of-code/r1-log.md

 ### R1D9
 [NBA-players] - Got the API to pull a random gif of said player.
 Styled the header to have gif, and display text over gradient blended background.

+### R1D10
+[NBA-players] - Started work to trigger input to transition out upon results: created new bottom button component that focuses input onClick.
+Now need to figure out how to animate input in & out...